-7.2 Hive Power Beta (Q2 2018 - Q1 2019)
+7.2 Hive Power 1.0 (Q2 2018 - Q1 2019)

 At this stage the Hive Power platform will be fully operational regarding the basic functionalities.
 In this trial we will setup a complex Power Hive platform within a low voltage district in Switzerland.
-The Hive will consist of single household Workers and multi-family buildings, coupled to a low voltage grid.
+The Hive will consist of single household Workers and multi-family buildings, coupled to a low voltage grid, interacting with the Hive Power ecosystem using the Hive User App.
 The Queen will be operated by the local DSO.
+The base version of the HONEY algorithm will be tested, while the multilevel hierarchical version will be released.
+At the same time, the approaches described in section 4.5 to eliminate possible selfish behaviors and data modification attacks will be developed and tested by means of simulations.